 Non-moving side moved manually.
 Try to push the non-moving side in and out.
-If a motor shaft has broken then it will be possible to move that side of the room several inches by hand.
+If a motor shaft has broken then it will be possible to move that side shaft has broken then it will be possible to move that side of the room several inches by hand.
 Larger rooms may require several people to push.